carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

     - Share in an existing data repository
     - Include a clear license to indicate terms of use
     - Include documentation about how the dataset was constructed.
 Datasheets for datasets offers a useful template for approaching this documentation.

+**Models**
+  - **Why?**
+    - It is likely that a lot of work went into creating this model and it is possible others could also benefit from this model
+    - Training some machine learning models has a large environmental impact.
+Sharing models can help this environmental cost being occurred multiple times.
+  - **Possible approach?**
+    - Depending on how you are using your model’s predictions the model itself might be contained inside an ‘application’.
+This application could be shared directly or you might decide to share the model weights.
+    - It is important to document your model.
+The original intended use, limitations and a link to the training data will all help enabel people to evaluate how they could use your model. [*Model Cards for Model Reporting*](https://arxiv.org/ct?url=https%3A%2F%2Fdx.doi.org%2F10.1145%2F3287560.3287596&v=b782538f) provides guidance for what this documentation should include.